DzimaSh/car-directory/README.md

 # Web-App: Car Directory

 This web application is a directory of cars and their manufacturers.
-By default it uses two SQL data sources: a **Car Directory** and a **Manufacturer directory**.
+By default, it uses two SQL data sources: a **Car Directory** and a **Manufacturer directory**.

 ## Directories